ElliottCepin/event-booking/spec.md

 <a id="session"></a>
 ## 2.3 Session management
-For secures session management, we can use [http only cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Cookies) to keep users logged in between reloads and page changes.
+For secure session management, we can use [http only cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/Cookies) to keep users logged in between reloads and page changes.

 <a id="persistence"></a>
 ## 2.4 Data persistence